15 SMS Marketing Ideas to Generate More Sales

 What’s the difference?

-Which is better: short code numbers or long code numbers?
+Are short code numbers or long code numbers better for SMS marketing?

 There are two types of text numbers you could use for SMS marketing: Short code or long code.

-That said, texting from shortcode numbers is terrible if you want to engage with your audience through questions or conversations.
-Short code numbers are entirely automated, so customers can’t reply directly to your SMS.
+Short code numbers, on the other hand, have fewer digits—like 555-55.
+They’re fast, automated SMS messages, which makes them great for sending large volumes of texts (up to 100 per second), but they're terrible if you want to engage with your audience through questions or conversations.
+Short code numbers are also entirely automated, so customers can’t reply directly to your SMS.

 You’ll also (probably) have to share that short code number with another company, so managing automated keywords and workflows can become tricky.